w1ldweasel/LittleDonkeyRepo/Labs/Lab1/Lab01.md

 ## Notes
-This resource from the Met Office has historic data from a number of weather stations.
+This resource from the Met Office has historic data from a number of weather stations:
 [Met Office Historic Data](https://www.metoffice.gov.uk/research/climate/maps-and-data/historic-station-data)

 - You can use this or another resource that provides access to data from an API service or file store.